PrasannaSamantula/CodSoft/README.md

-I am working as a virtual intern in CodSoft for Python The tasks given to me are:
+I am working as a virtual intern in CodSoft for Python.
+The tasks given to me are:
   1) SIMPLE CALCULATOR
   2) ROCK,SCISSORS,PEPPER GAME